IN THIS SECTION

 Abstract: USGS has developed several near-real time earthquake information systems that provide rapid and automated alerting of shaking distribution, critical facility inspection priorities, and estimates of economic and human impacts following earthquakes.
 I’ll describe the research and development behind the components required to rapidly assess an earthquake’s impact: rapid source characterization, estimates of shaking distribution, losses estimates, and communicating uncertain loss estimates in an appropriate form for actionable decision-making among a variety of users.

-Rapidly and automatically assessing the wide range of seismological, demographic, building inventory, and vulnerability information necessary to make such loss estimates entails a requisite balance of empirical & physics-based modeling strategies.
+Rapidly and automatically assessing the wide range of seismological, demographic, building inventory, and vulnerability information necessary to make such loss estimates entails a requisite balance of empirical and physics-based modeling strategies.
 In the course of explaining the end-to-end strategies and science/engineering employed by the USGS Prompt Assessment for Global Earthquake for Response (PAGER) system, we describe what pragmatic choices were made in balancing the uncertainties in and benefits provided by our empirical, semi-empirical, expert-opinion, and physical models.

 Topics to be introduced that could be flagged for follow-up discussions include: spatial variability of ground shaking and implications for loss estimates, portfolio fragility functions and loss estimation (ShakeCast), financial instruments triggered by these systems (including cat bonds and contingency loans), earthquake scenarios for planning and portfolio analyses, and developing tools for landslide and liquefaction assessment in addition to shaking-based loss estimates.